wangfowen/owenwangdotcom/_posts/2018-11-21-leaving-san-francisco.md

 _But why uproot at all?
 You're already living and working elsewhere aka America!_<br/>
-The visa that allows me to be in America has a couple limitations:
+The TN visa that allows me to be in America has a couple limitations:
 1. I am tied to the company sponsoring my visa.
 I'm not allowed to make money in any other form outside of my full-time job.
 2. I am only allowed to work in the field I studied, which is tech.